 Astronomers have mapped celestial bodies, and they see bodies in space moving away from a center: an explosion at a central point, the "Big Bang".
 They see it as energy concentrated at extremely high density, cooling as it moves outward and forming subatomic particles and simple atoms.
 Scientists consider that something unknown is pushing the universe apart, and they call this something "Dark Energy".
 And they see evidence of a force the call gravity that has brought particles together in the form of stars and galaxies.
 That is what they see, and they call it the universe without knowing whether there are or have been other universes.

 In our solar system, gravity pulls bodies toward the sun.
 Inertia is the tendency of bodies to move in a more-or-less straight line, and without gravity everything would fly outward.
 Without inertia everything would crash into the sun.
-Together these two forces produce orbiting around the sun — a spinning that goes on and on, providing a seeming permanence that would not exist if a planet moved out linearly, a survival of something that works.
+Together these two forces produce orbiting around the sun — a spinning that goes on and on, providing a seeming permanence that would not exist if a planet moved out linearly.

 Gravitation formed the Earth as denser matter (iron and nickel) settled toward its center.
 Rocks settled upward toward the Earth's surface.
 Gasses settled on the surface and became atmosphere.
 When the temperature was right, gasses in the atmosphere produced clouds that contained moisture – hydrogen and oxygen.
 It began to rain, and water began to cover much of the Earth's surface.